-- 19.1 The Chief Finance Officer is responsible for advising Heads of Service, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on all taxation issues that affect the authority. - 19.2 The Chief Finance Officer is responsible for maintaining the Council's tax records, making all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate. - 19.3 The Chief Finance Officer be responsible for all communications with HM Revenue and Customs for all matters relating to taxation.
-The Chief Finance Officer shall maintain records and accounts sufficient to meet the obligations of the collection agencies. - 19.4 The Chief Finance Officer shall report any significant changes relating to the Council's tax affairs to Financial Policy Panel and/or Strategy and Resources Committee. - 19.5 The Chief Finance Officer shall be responsible for creating and maintaining an awareness of the importance of effective tax accounting across the whole organisation, and especially among those responsible for the processing of transactions. - 19.6 The Chief Finance Officer shall issue instructions and manuals as appropriate based on up to date legislation.
+- 19.1 The Director of Finance and Resources is responsible for advising Directors, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on all taxation issues that affect the authority. - 19.2 The Director of Finance and Resources is responsible for maintaining the Council's tax records, making all tax payments, receiving tax credits and submitting tax returns by their due date as appropriate. - 19.3 The Director of Finance and Resources shall be responsible for all communications with HM Revenue and Customs for all matters relating to taxation.
+The Director of Finance and Resources shall maintain records and accounts sufficient to meet the obligations of the collection agencies. - 19.4 The Director of Finance and Resources shall report any significant changes relating to the Council's tax affairs to Financial Policy Panel and/or Strategy and Resources Committee.

+- 19.5 The Director of Finance and Resources shall be responsible for creating and maintaining an awareness of the importance of effective tax accounting across the whole organisation, and especially among those responsible for the processing of transactions. - 19.6 The Director of Finance and Resources shall issue instructions and manuals as appropriate based on up to date legislation.